 The case will be handled by the Dean of Students.

-The Dean of Students will hear cases at the discretion and direction of the Vice President for Student Life.
+The Dean of Students will hear cases at the discretion and direction of the Vice President for Student Affairs.
 The procedure and the nature of the proceeding is at the discretion of the Dean of Students.

-Student Conduct Panel
+Student Integrity Panel

 - Be conducted in a round-table/discussion format

 - Determine responsibility and sanctions, generally by consensus or a majority of three votes (suspension and graver sanctions will be referred to the Dean of Students for final review)

 All student panelists serve for a term of one year and must complete a selection process including:

 - Interviews with the Office of the Dean of Students

 After review and acceptance of a Student Conduct Violation Report, the student(s) in question will receive a notification that: